 - encourage leadership aspirations in young women

 UBS works in conjunction with Women's College, Sydney University and the NSW Secondary Schools Association to give a group of female students from public high schools in NSW the chance to explore the possibilities and satisfaction of further education and perhaps a career in business.

 The objective of the Academy is to provide leadership skills to recognized emerging and potential women leaders in the school and community.

 We introduce the students to a diverse group of contemporary women leaders and provide them with assistance to help them look beyond their experience.
 We hope to encourage leadership aspirations in young women and to provide some leadership skills development.

 When selecting students for the Academy schools follow the below criteria:

-Public High School Principals receive application details for the academy at the beginning of Term 2.
+Public High School Principals receive application details for the academy via the Secondary Schools Association.